 In General, the guy just threw in a brutal way, and this was pre-planned.
 The taxi ride cost him more flight in both directions to the neighbouring country.

 But whatever the cases happened in Malaysia, as a whole this country is much safer our country, and one of the reasons is that strict laws.
-No special features in the laws here, and Smoking is not illegal all the same as in other countries, just punishment much more severe.
+No special features in the laws here, is forbidden and illegal all the same as in other countries, just punishment much more severe.
 Always remember that you should behave appropriately and not violate the laws, to adhere to traditional rules of conduct, and then everything will be fine.
 Try not to get involved with drugs, weapons and prostitution.
 For possession, smuggling and drug trafficking here the answer is simple: the death penalty.
 Don't believe?
 Watch the movie "Return to Paradise".

 However, all that is written above, this is not a reason to abandon the trip in this truly wonderful country.
 Every year millions of tourists visit Malaysia without any excesses.
 All you have to do - to be vigilant (and former Soviet citizens can do it much better than others), remember to observe safety precautions.
 You can also visit our section of articles about security.